dllu/puppybrot/readme.md

 The program will automatically output a 16-bit grayscale PNG image that is brightness-normalized and gamma-corrected.
 If it appears washed out, you can adjust the constrast in your preferred image editing program.
 The 16-bit depth is much more than conventional 8-bit images so you have lots of leeway to adjust the image.

+The program `cubehelix` will apply the [CubeHelix colour palette](http://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) to output a cool-looking colourful image, with an option to adjust the contrast as needed.

 # Theory